 Note: this can differ for each user as some are exclusively pumping or others pumping on occasion, please consider this and contact us if you have any questions.

-Silicone Cushions - Every 12 months if required or if any damage occurs
+Original Inserts - Every 12 months if required or if any damage occurs

-All in One inserts - should be replaced 4-6monthly based on usage in order to keep the valve working at its best
+All in One Inserts - should be replaced 4-6monthly based on usage in order to keep the valve working at its best

-Valves & Membrane (original suction kit) - For full time expressing (6-12 times daily) every 2 - 3 months, or 6 months if daily/weekly use, or if any damage occurs
+Valve & Membrane (original suction kit) - For full time expressing (6-12 times daily) every 2 - 3 months, or 6 months if daily/weekly use, or if any damage occurs